-By Alfred Geiger, Expert in Banking, Oberriet, Switzerland in collaboration with Marianne Sulzer, Swisscontact
+By Alfred Geiger in collaboration with Marianne Sulzer, Swisscontact

-Approximately 38% of Ecuador's population live below the poverty line.
-There is a strong trend of rural people to cities and migrating bigger agglomerations because there are no economic prospects and no basic services in rural areas.
-Due to the low density of population, the financial viability of private into and public investments basic infrastructure in rural Ecuador is a challenge.
+Ecuador's Approximately 38% of population live below the poverty line.
+There is a strong trend of rural people migrating to cities bigger and agglomerations because there are no economic prospects and no basic services in rural areas.
+Due to the low density of population, the financial viability of private and public investments into basic infrastructure in rural Ecuador is a challenge.

-Additionally, Ecuador as a country is challenged with political instability, poor efficiency of jurisdiction, poor transport infrastructure, dependence on world market prices for commodities (such as crude oil prices) and high environmental risks (such as earthquakes and landslides).
+Additionally, Ecuador as a country is challenged with political instability, poor efficiency of jurisdiction, poor transport infrastructure, dependence on world market prices for commodities (such as crude oil prices) and high environmental (such earthquakes risks as and landslides).
 These challenges imply that basic financial services such as savings, loans and payment transfers are almost exclusively organised informally, resulting in high transaction costs for poor people due to insecurity and often prohibitive interest rates.

 Local savings and credit cooperatives are a viable solution to offer secure financial services to rural poor.
 They build on local ownership and contribute to a stable local economy.
 However, many Savings and Credit Cooperative (SACCO) are confronted with suboptimal management, collision of interests at the leadership level and risk management deficiencies.
-A weak regulatory environment contributes to these risks.
+A weak employment and income network regulatory environment contributes to these risks.